eCommerce sites typically have two types of pages:

 - Product pages sell individual products

-- Category pages link out to related product pages
+- A category page link out to related product pages

 eCommerce product pages and category pages all have a certain shape and set of best SEO practices.